DavidJackso/DavidJackso/README.md

 ## About Me

-Backend Engineer with 3.5+ years of commercial experience building backend systems from architecture design to production deployment.
+Backend Engineer of commercial experience building backend systems from architecture design to production deployment.

 My expertise includes: